Pruning-Based Extraction of Descriptions from Probabilistic Circuits: Evaluation

-\section{evaluation}
+\section{Evaluation}

-The method is empirically evaluated to answer the following research questions: (1) Which pruning method optimises the f1-score in relation to the target the best?
-(2) Does pruning the input nodes increase comprehensibility?
-(3) How does PUTPUT perform on the use case compared to the state of the art?
+The proposed PUTPUT method is empirically evaluated to answer the following research questions: \begin{enumerate} \item Which pruning function results in the highest $F_1$-score (step 1)? \item Does pruning of the input nodes improve the aggregated entropy (step 2)? \item How does PUTPUT perform more generally, including on the music playlist generation task? \end{enumerate}